notexactlyawe/cameronmacleod.com/content/pages/cv.md

 **Tech Scholar - Cambridge Consultants** (September 2015-September 2016 | *Cambridge*)

-Part of the placement year programme, which meant that I was involved in a wide variety of work in areas across the company.
+I took part in the placement year programme, which meant I was involved in a wide variety of work in areas across the company.
 Worked on projects in (frequently overlapping) areas from embedded devices to DSP to computer vision.
 The job required learning new technologies rapidly and being able to change mindsets quickly to solve different problems.

 **Webmaster - Ironcraft Fires and Stoves Ltd.** (Summer 2012 | *Shrewsbury*)